Jwan622/hopkins_data_structures/module_9/notes.md

 - if the file was reversed order: 5,4,3,2,1.
 Does every comparions and every exchange, that's the n^2 + n worst case scenario
 - if the file was ordered 1,2,3,4,5. no exchanges and 4 compariosns, stop after 1 pass.
-That's the best casd scenario . linear performance if file is in order.
+That's the best casd scenario
+- linear performance if file is in order already, no need to exchange and it's an early out.

 #### Quicksort